mohdshahrukh007/netflix-clone/README.md

 mohd shahrukh
-this is react bative netflix clone application by using themoviedb.
+this is react native netflix clone application by using themoviedb.